Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

-\end{remark} \begin{remark} Explicit formula for the Fuss-Catalan numbers~\eqref{eq:Fuss-Catalan}, $A_0[n]$, allows one to find successively for $k=1,2,\ldots$ explicit expressions for sequences $A_k[n]$.
+\begin{Remark} Explicit formula for the Fuss--Catalan numbers~\eqref{eq:Fuss-Catalan}, $A_0[n]$, allows one to find successively for $k=1,2,\ldots$ explicit expressions for sequences $A_k[n]$.
 It would be interesting to find a general formula for these sequences for all $k$.
 In the following Proposition we show how one can get formula for $A_1[n]$.
-The proof makes it clear how to extend this procedure and successively obtain explicit formulae for $A_2[n]$, $A_3[n]$,\ldots. \end{remark} \begin{proposition}
+The proof makes it clear how to extend this procedure and successively obtain explicit formulae for $A_2[n]$, $A_3[n]$,\ldots. \end{Remark}